-Last year, there were no grammar-based questions in the exam, though this situation can change this year.
-XAT introduces minor variations in the exam pattern year to year and some of the question types might disappear this year and new ones might take their place.
-This is why it is important that you solve the XAT papers for the previous 5 years.
+From the above table, you can notice that the verbal portion features questions from a variety of topics.
+This also means is that you need to increase the scope of your preparation in order to successfully master the exam and score well in it.
+Besides, XAT introduces minor variations in the exam pattern year to year and some of the question types might disappear this year and new ones might take their place.
+This is why it is important that you solve the previous year XAT papers

-The pattern above highlights the following:
+The pattern of verbal part highlights the following:

 The unique thing about the XAT exam is that even with areas such as vocabulary, the exam features some unique questions.
 Have a look at the following questions:

 |A. IV & VI only